-Answer: Although swimming pool bonding is not very difficult to fix if you know the National Electrical Code requirements, it is best left to professionals due to the high risk of injury or death if done improperly.
+Answer: Although swimming pool bonding wire is not difficult to fix if you know the National Electrical Code requirements.
+It is best left to professionals due to the high risk of injury or death if done improperly.

-Article 680.26 Equipotential Bonding is what is used to determine the necessary swimming pool bonding methods needed for each pool.
+Article 680.26 Equipotential Bonding in the National Electrical Code determines swimming pool bonding methods needed for each pool.

 Bonding of swimming pools, hot tubs, and other immersion pools is extremely important to reduce electrical shock hazards and the possibility of electrocution.

-Water and electricity are not a very safe combination so it is imperative that the electrical installation be done according to the National Electrical Code and local code requirements.
+Water and electricity are not a safe combination, so the electrical installation must be done according to the National Electrical Code and local code requirements.

 Below are photos of a commercial pool that failed inspection due to shortcomings with the bonding.

-In my state commercial swimming pools are required to be inspected by a licensed electrical contractor every few years.
-The required inspection is a good thing, because every time I have done a pool inspection I have found problems.
-Most problems were not from the original swimming pool construction, but as a result of repairs, changes, and a lack of good preventative maintenance.
+In my state, commercial swimming pools must be inspected by a licensed electrical contractor every few years.
+The required inspection is a good thing because every time I have done a pool inspection, I have found problems.
+Most problems were not from the original swimming pool construction but a result of repairs, changes, and a lack of good preventative maintenance.